anirudhsalgundi/anirudhsalgundi.github.io/_pages/resources.md

                 <li><a href="https://www.astropy.org/">Astropy</a>: A collection of Python software packages designed for use in astronomy.</li>
                 <li><a href="https://gracedb.ligo.org/">GraceDB</a>: The Gravitational-Wave Candidate Event Database (GraceDB) operated by the LIGO Scientific Collaboration.</li>
                 <li><a href="https://apod.nasa.gov/apod/">Astronomy Picture of the Day</a>: A daily astronomy-related image with a brief explanation.</li>
+                <li><a href="https://space.fm/">space.fm</a>: An educational website offering interactive content, animations, and tools for learning about astronomy and space science.</li>
             </ul>
         </div>
         <!-- Horizontal Line -->